 At restaurants there are plenty of suitable options, whether it’s vegetarian tortillas (above) or seafood dishes

-Better for the environment.
-It’s clear that it’s more costly to the environment to eat meat than it is to eat vegetables and legumes, and although it’s an indirect change to health it was nice to know I’ve gone 56 days without red or white meat, and I’m less judgemental of the vegetarian and vegan lifestyle.
+The diet is also better for the environment than my existing way of eating.
+It’s clear that it’s more costly to the environment to eat meat than it is to eat vegetables and legumes.
+Although an indirect change, it was nice to know I’ve gone 56 days without red or white meat.
+I now find myself less judgemental of the vegetarian and vegan lifestyle.

 The diet wasn’t perfect, so here are some of the cons.

-The weight loss.
 It’s a pro for most people but I’m already quite lean and if anything I want to add a bit of muscle.
 It’s actually a challenge to eat 2500 calories of healthy foods due to the sheer volume of it all.
-Some of my portions were twice what I normally eat for the same calories, and if you’ve read Mindless Eating you’ll know that some of our sensation of feeling full comes from the quantity of food we eat, not just the calorie content.
+Some of my portions were twice what I normally eat for the same calories.
+Since some of our sensation of fullness comes from the quantity of food we eat, not just the calorie content.

-Lack of vitamins, mainly B12.
 Vitamin B12 is one of the big ones for vegans as the main sources come from animal meat.
-I’ve been told nutritional yeast is a good source and I will look into that but some people would argue it’s not how humans are meant to eat if we have to supplement to avoid deficiencies.
+I’ve been told nutritional yeast is a good source and I will include that if I repeat this trial.
+Some people would argue it’s not how humans are meant to eat if we have to supplement to avoid deficiencies.

-The hunger levels.
-One positive about the longevity diet is the time-restricted feeding, which is based on research by Dr Satchin Panda and is related to the whole fasting movement.
+One positive about the longevity diet is the time-restricted feeding.
+This is based on research by Dr Satchin Panda and is related to the whole fasting movement.
 If you can stick it out for a day or two then a shorter feeding window should help with hunger levels.
 The main problem with the Longevity Diet is that as filling as fibre might be, anyone will tell you out of protein, carbohydrate and fat the one that makes you feel fullest is protein.
-I found out just how true this was when I did a bodybuilding diet for a week back in June and the days I was on 200 grams of protein, despite only getting 1800kcal, I was stuffed.
-So with this diet when the opposite is true and you’re being quite restrictive with protein intake, it’s going to induce feelings of hunger.
+I found out just how true this was when I did a bodybuilding diet for a week back in June.
+The days I was on 200 grams of protein, despite only getting 1800kcal, I was stuffed.
+When the opposite is true and you’re being quite restrictive with protein intake, it’s going to induce feelings of hunger.

 While the diet was overall very healthy, my biggest negative was the protein intake, which is a deal-breaker for me.
-I love lifting weights and exercising, and a diet which limits the positives I can get from that is not one I’m keen to follow.
-I intend to keep the frequent use of vegetables, legumes and olive oil, but introduce organ meat or other unprocessed meat several times a week, as well as boosting the daily protein intake to 110 grams per day.
-I have been using a pea and rice protein powder for over two years now and will continue with that and hopefully still reap some of the benefits of the Longevity Diet while still performing in the weights room.
+A diet which limits the positives I can get from exercise and lifting weights is not one I’m keen to follow.
+I intend to keep the frequent use of vegetables, legumes and olive oil as those are very healthy choices.
+However, I plan to reintroduce organ meat or other unprocessed meat several times a week.
+That should take my daily protein intake up around 110 grams per day.
+I have been using a pea and rice protein powder for over two years now and will continue with that.
+Hopefully I can still reap some of the benefits of the Longevity Diet while still performing in the weights room.